How to Clean Hardwood Floors

 If you’ve moved into a house with wood floors and are unsure of the type of floor and finish, take a few pictures from different angles and show them to a professional.
 They should be able to tell you what you have.
 Once you know, you can move on to the cleaning solution that’s best for the floor.

 Is it OK to Use a Vacuum?

-If there are large messes, like a box of cereal that fell on the floor, pick up as much as you can by hand, then vacuum up the remaining mess using a vacuum cleaner safe for hardwood floors or a canister vac.
+If there are large messes, like a box of cereal that fell on the floor, pick up as much as you can by hand, then vacuum up the remaining mess using a vacuum cleaner safe for hardwood floors (typically without a brush, a soft brush or the option to turn brush on or off) or a canister vac.

 You want to use a vacuum that has strong enough suction to get in cracks and crevices, but not something that will scratch or damage your hardwood floors (such as a roller brush that can’t be turned off).

 - Keeping hardwood floors clean starts with a daily sweep using something that attracts dirt and dust, such as a Swiffer Sweeper.
 These mops can clean a large room in seconds without having to move piles of dirt around the room.

 - Sweeping daily not only makes the floors look nice between routine cleanings, but also prevents scratches and dirt from being driven deep into the wood.
 If you can’t do a quick sweep daily, then try for every other day.
 Heck, this might be a good chore for the kids!

 - Use rugs in high traffic areas—for example, in front of doors (inside the house, outside, or both) and sinks, in bathrooms, and maybe a larger throw rug in the bedrooms—to catch dirt and debris before they have a chance to settle and dig into the floors.

 - Take shoes off when entering the home, opting for a nice pair of comfy slippers instead.